frandieguez/frandieguez.com/content/blog/posts/2019-04-15-dokku-create-your-own-paas/index.md

 </div>

 # 🚀 Deploying a DO droplet with Dokku
-Due to the addition of the [Marketplace](https://blog.digitalocean.com/introducing-digitalocean-marketplace/) to Digital Ocean you can easily deploy prebuild droplets from your DO dashboard.
+Due to addition of the [Marketplace](https://blog.digitalocean.com/introducing-digitalocean-marketplace/) to Digital Ocean you can easily deploy prebuilt droplets from your DO dashboard.
 So let's search for dokku and create a droplet with their 1-click install.

 ![Dokku on Digital Ocean Marketplace](/assets/2019/04/dokku-do-marketplace.png)

-*Do not forget to mark Use virtualhost naming for apps*.
-This will allow to map each application on a single subdomain.
-The other option is to expose all the application on the base domain and assign each applcation
+After clicking the install button you have to configure your droplet size and region.
+Do not enable IPv6 for now as seems that dokku has some problems with it.

 ![Dokku droplet configuration](/assets/2019/04/do-droplet-configuration.png)

 Then you have to copy the IP address of your droplet.
-And open a new browser tab with it. you will see an administration form that will let you configure the Admin SSH key, use virtualhost naming mapping for each app deployed
+And open a new browser tab with it. you will see an administration form that will let you configure the Admin SSH key and the base domain name.

+One feature that mimics heroku or even netlify is *Use virtualhost naming for apps*, this option will allow you to run one application per subdomain.
+If you do not enable this option each application will be exposed on the base domain but on different HTTP ports.

 ![Dokku initial configuration form page](/assets/2019/04/dokku-server-config.png)

-After that you will have your dokku server up and running.
+Click _Finish setup_, and after that you will have your dokku server up and running.

 ```bash
 yay -S dokku